In this counseling answer:

 • Begin by asking for Allah’s forgiveness.

 • You cannot change what happened, but you can change where you go from here, learning from your mistakes to improve your future.

 • Get another sister to talk to her and support her.

-Unfortunately, what you are presenting is not an unusual scenario for people to go through in early adulthood.
-Upon entering college or university one is given more independence than before.
-This can often lead people to try things that they haven’t before seeking pleasure in the haram and being happy acquainting with people who aren’t the best for a company.
+Unfortunately, what you present is not an unusual scenario for people to go through in early adulthood.
+Upon entering college or university, people feel more independent than before.
+This can often lead them to try things that they haven’t before, seeking pleasure in the haram.
 They can have friends who don’t stop each other from doing bad things and in fact, encourage it.

 Help her indirectly

 It seems that the primary thing that causes you so much distress right now is the emotional turmoil that she has been going through as a result of what has happened.